 Supply Chains and Operations

-If your company is unable to pay wages, you may consider providing alternative incentives to attract the most talented students.
+If your company is unable to pay wages, you may consider providing alternative incentives to attract talented students.
 For example, many employers reimburse students for transportation or other costs associated with the internship.
 Alternative incentives may include the following:

 We do not encourage or support the notion of stipends for interns unless performance measures are approved through your HR department and clearly detailed to the student at the beginning of the internship.
 Stipends cannot be offered on a simple "based on performance" statement.
 If your company prefers to offer a stipend, it must be calculated to at least match minimum wage per hour worked.
-You may not fall below minimum wage per hour even in the case of a stipend.
+You may not legally fall below minimum wage per hour even in the case of a stipend.
 Most stipends are offered at a much higher rate.